 7. Verona, Italy

 When you arrive in Verona you might pass out in sheer disbelief of how a city can be so darn beautiful in such a casual, cool-girl kinda way.
-Verona is said to be the birthplace of Romeo and Juliet (contentious), however you’ll soon see how the rumour started when you spend more than five minutes in the place.
+Verona is said to be the birthplace of Romeo and Juliet (although it is worth mentioning this is a contentious claim), however you’ll soon see how the rumour started when you spend more than five minutes in the place.

 8. Annecy, France

 Annecy is the kind of postcard town you think wouldn’t exist in real life but speaking from experience I can say with certainty that it is even more beautiful in person (hard to believe, I know!)
 Located in the southeast of France, the city overlooks Lake Annecy, has its’ own system of waterways and isn’t far from the alps, leaving it with a pinch-me backdrop to make it even more ethereal.

 A city as lovely as Budapest, it’s no wonder the Hungarian capital has become a hot spot for travellers doing the loop around Europe.
 Just a three-hour train ride from Vienna, Budapest is an essential stop in central Europe not only for its unique and fascinating history but also for its grandeur and beauty that could rival even Paris.
 The city is sprawling but mostly walkable, as much of the attractions are centred around the Danube.
 Be sure to venture over the river to Buda and visit Castle Hill and Fisherman’s Bastion for the best views of the city from above.